Shaaali/identity-apps/docs/guides/authentication/conditional-auth/README.md

 If required, you can also use the script editor to introduce new functions and fields to an authentication script based on your requirement.
 See the instructions on <a :href="$withBase('/guides/authentication/conditional-auth/write-your-first-script/')">writing a custom authentication script</a>.

+## Secrets
+Secrets allow users to securely save the secret values associated with any external APIs, that they plan to use for conditional authentication.
+This feature is used to securely store the secret values on Asgardeo console, and retrieve them whenever required for conditional authentication.

 ## What's next

 * <a :href ="$withBase('/guides/authentication/conditional-auth/configure-conditional-auth/')">Configure conditional authentication</a>